in-the-trees/next-jade/app/(single-pages)/colophon/colophon.md

 I chose Next.js for a few reasons, but first: a brief history of what I was using before.
 Previously, my site was a static Hugo site using a [custom theme](https://github.com/in-the-trees/micro.blog-hugo) and hosted [on Micro.blog](https://help.micro.blog/t/custom-themes/59).
 Quickly I reached a point where I was stretching beyond what Hugo was designed for — I needed something more *reactive*.
 I also wanted more control over my hosting.
 Thus, I evaluated my options.

 As part of my evaluation, I went through the [Next.js Learn](https://nextjs.org/learn) mini-course and thought, "this rocks."
 The main aspect that stood out to me was server-side rendering — this was my first introduction to it.
 I thought it was really cool how, because the initial HTML is rendered on the server, even clients without JavaScript can still have a respectable experience.
 At the time, I was just learning React in school, so I jumped at the opportunity to learn something beyond create-react-app lol.
-As a result, I advanced significantly compared to my peers.

 ## Hosting